Celebrating Ten Years: Canada’s Oldest Secular AA Group

 Of course, what I haven’t shared yet is the expulsion of our Beyond Belief group – as well as the We Agnostics group – from the Greater Toronto Area Intergroup (GTAI) on May 31, 2011.
 And the Widening our Gateway group on April 24, 2012.
 Why was this done?
 Because we had our own secular versions of the 12 Steps.
 The expulsions lasted a long time.
 Until Larry K. launched a formal legal challenge against this action via the Ontario Human Rights Tribunal on September 18, 2014.
 Until AA World Services unanimously decided on the expulsion of the GTAI on October 31, 2016.
 Until, finally, the chair of the GTAI announced at a meeting that the ousted secular AA groups were to be re-listed and treated as respected members.
 This happened on January 31, 2017.
 Almost six years after the expulsion.
 And since then, our secular groups have indeed been treated as legitimate and respected members of the Greater Toronto Area Intergroup.

 A lot has happened in the ten years since the launch of the Beyond Belief Agnostics and Freethinkers AA Group!
 We are delighted with the growth of our group and the creation of other secular groups in Ontario and across Canada.
 We are honoured to help alcoholics in recovery.
 As we celebrate our tenth anniversary we are also determined to continue to grow and to be a part of a secular movement within AA which is, quite clearly, committed to help anyone, anywhere who reaches out for help.

-The celebration of Beyond Belief’s tenth anniversary will take place on Saturday November 23rd at 6:30 PM in Room 2-296 at Ontario Institute of Studies in Education (OISE) at 252 Bloor Street West in Toronto.
-Come join us at this very special event!
+The celebration of Beyond Belief’s tenth anniversary took place on Saturday November 23rd at 6:30 PM at the Ontario Institute of Studies in Education (OISE) on Bloor Street West in Toronto.